Casyfill/HSU_Metropolitan_Data/spontaneous_data.md

 “Spontaneous data” is the term that refers to the special kind of big data: the verbose data created by users of numerous social networks and services.
 Among other specific properties of spontaneous data are near-real time feed, textual representation, incompleteness, lack of structure or defined topic.
 Despite its various problems, spontaneous data has a large potential as a source of real-time analysis, event-detection and prediction, addressing social issues, health and crime topics.

 - Spontaneous data
-- sources and API
+- Sources and API
-- real-world examples
+- Real-world examples
-- flaws and limitations
+- Flaws and limitations

 ## Educational Formats
-- lectures
+- Lectures
-- seminar
+- Seminar

 ## Practical Assignment
 Students will be required to:

-- perform exploratory analysis over the data-set
+- Perform exploratory analysis over the data-set
-- create a blog post on the topic, describing the particular case of Spontaneous data implementation
+- Create a blog post on the topic, describing the particular case of Spontaneous data implementation

 ## Bibliography